This information is useful for the following types of users:

 - Cluster Local Gateway: Load balancer in the data plane responsible for handling internal traffic that arrives from one Cloud Run for Anthos to another.
 The Cluster Local Gateway can only be accessed from within your GKE cluster and does not register an external domain to prevent accidental exposure of private information or internal processes.

-- Istio Ingress Gateway: Load balancer in the data plane responsible for receiving and handling incoming external domain traffic that enter the cluster.
-Specifies services that should be exposed outside the cluster, including traffic from either external or internal networks.
+- Istio Ingress Gateway: Load balancer in the data plane that is responsible for receiving and handling incoming traffic from outside the cluster, including traffic from either external or internal networks.

 - Istio Pilot: Configures the Cluster Local Gateway and the Istio Ingress Gateway to handle HTTP requests at the correct endpoints.
 Istio Pilot is a control plane component.
 For more information, see Istio Pilot.

-Cloud Run for Anthos components are updated automatically with any GKE cluster master updates.
+Cloud Run for Anthos components are updated automatically with any GKE control plane cluster updates.
 For more information, see Available GKE versions.

 Cluster resource usage

 The initial installation for Cloud Run for Anthos on Google Cloud approximately requires 1.5 virtual CPU and 1 GB of memory for your cluster.
 The number of nodes in your cluster do not affect the space and memory requirements for a Cloud Run for Anthos on Google Cloud installation.

 An Activator can consume requests at a maximum of 1000 milliCPU and 600 MiB RAM.
 When an existing Activator can't support the number of incoming requests, an additional Activator spins up, which requires a reservation of 300 milliCPU and 60 MiB RAM.